gabochi/bANSh/readme.md

 There are two main scripts, **bansh.sh** prints 8-bit colored blocks (spaces with bg color) and **basch.sh** prints 'ASCII' characters with the current color configuration of your terminal by default (run `./basch.sh -c` for color).

 Both have a default expression that's evaluated at start, press **CTRL+C** to edit the expression.
 Writing a `q` anywhere in the expression will quit the program.
+You can also assign an initial expression to any script like `./bansh.sh "t*t>>10"`.
+In the case of `basch.sh`, when using color mode, the expression should be after the `-c` parameter like this: `./basch.sh -c "t>>((t>>6)&7)&1"`.

-The number of columns is automatically adjusted in concordance with the terminal configuration, therefore, I recommend to set the number of columns in powers of two (64, 128, 256, 512, 1024, etc.) for better results.
+The number of columns is automatically adjusted to powers of two in concordance with the terminal resolution status.

 # test.sh